micmejia/bible-dump/AMPC/Ephesians/Eph 6.md

-Lift up over all the [covering] shield of [^c]saving faith, upon which you can quench all the flaming missiles of the wicked [one].
+Lift up over all the [covering] shield of saving faith, upon which you can quench all the flaming missiles of the wicked [one].